ligulfzhou/gopsutils/README.md

-# gopsutils-ssh
+# gopsutils-for-mobile
-gopsutils is written for mobile usage.
+gopsutils is written for mobile, use gomobile to build framework for iOS or Android.

-# build this framework for iOS
+# build
 ```
 cd PSUtils

+build for iOS:
-gomobile bind -target ios -o ../PSUtils.framework
+=> gomobile bind -target ios -o ../PSUtils.framework
 ```

 # use this framework.
+connect linux:
 ```
-connect:

 let client = PSUtilsNewPSUtils(user, password, host, keyPath, keyString, port)
 if let client = client {
     print("client initialized...")